 1909

 Samuel Merritt Hospital School of Nursing opens on January 26, 1909 with dormitories on the second and third floors of the South Ward of Samuel Merritt Hospital.
-It was founded with a bequest from Dr. Samuel Merritt upon his death in 1890.
+Dr. Samuel Merritt spoke about founding the hospital and a bequest from his sister, Catherine Merritt-Garcelon, who made it possible.

 Providence School of Nursing, founded in 1904, graduates its third class.